Warfighter Information Network-Tactical (WIN-T)

 Increment 2 enables mission command from brigade to division to company through a completely ad-hoc, self-forming network.
 Commanders and select staff now have the ability to maneuver anywhere on the battlefield and maintain connectivity to the network, without the need to stop and set up communications, making them vulnerable to attack.

-Cyber: Protecting and Defending the Network
+Cybersecurity: Defending the Soldier’s Network